BEARUBC/analytics_module/README.md

 # Analytics (Signal Processing)
 This is the main analytics module.
 It serves as the "brain" of the arm in the sense that it analyzes EMG sensor data and the camera feed (eventually) to determine the best grip type and when to apply the grip.
+Test

 ## Installation
 ```bash